-Stewardship programs are available through many organizations in Niagara, including the NPCA, and are a wonderful way for you to become connected with you community.
+Getting involved with an existing Species at Risk program, such as the Butternut Recovery Program, is a great way to do your part.
+Recovery teams for certain species are in place and recovery strategies have been completed for several Species at Risk.
+Stewardship programs are available through many organizations in Niagara, including the NPCA.
+These programs are a great way for you to become connected with your community.
 It is advisable to seek input from the NPCA or local OMNR office when dealing with Species at Risk.